• Skip to primary navigation

 • Want it thicker?
 Cut back on the chicken stock or let it simmer with the lid off until the excess liquid has evaporated.

 • Need it sweeter?
 Add a bit of sugar.
-If you accidentally added too much sugar, add some vinegar to correct it.
+If you accidentally added too much sugar, add some vinegar or lemon juice and a pinch of salt to correct it.

 • Want other vegetables?
 Add sliced okra or diced potatoes.